math3ussdl/math3ussdl/README.md

 <h3>🚀 Expertise:</h3>

 <p>
-  I specialize in harnessing the power of .NET and Flutter to bring ideas to life.
-My proficiency in .NET ensures robust and scalable web applications, while my mastery of Flutter allows me to deliver sleek and performant cross-platform mobile apps.
-From server-side logic to the pixel-perfect UI, I've got it covered.
+  I specialize in harnessing the power of Spring and Angular to bring ideas to life.
+My proficiency in Spring ensures robust and scalable web applications, while my mastery of Angular allows me to deliver elegant and performant client-side web applications.
+From server-side logic to the perfect user interface, I've got it covered.
 </p>

 <h4>🌐 Web Development:</h4>

 <p>
-  In the vast realm of web development, I utilize the .NET framework to build powerful, data-driven applications.
+  In the vast realm of web development, I utilize the Spring framework and Angular to build powerful, data-driven applications.
 My expertise includes creating responsive and interactive user interfaces, implementing secure authentication systems, and optimizing web performance for a top-notch user experience.
 </p>

 <h4>📱 Mobile Development:</h4>